mikesdatawork/101-series/operating-systems/README.md

 # Operating Systems Command Cheat Sheets

-Terminal and command-line interface commands for system management, file operations, and process control.
+This directory contains cheat sheets for various operating system utilities and commands.

 ## Available Cheat Sheets

-- [101 Linux Terminal Commands](101-Linux-Terminal-Commands.md) - Essential commands for Linux-based systems
+- [101 Linux Tree Commands](101-Linux-Tree-Commands.md) - Comprehensive guide to the tree utility for directory structure visualization
-- [Coming soon] 101 macOS Terminal Commands - Essential commands for macOS Terminal
-- [Coming soon] 101 Windows PowerShell Commands - Essential commands for Windows PowerShell

 ## Purpose

-These cheat sheets provide quick reference for the most commonly used and essential commands for operating systems.
-Each cheat sheet includes:
+These cheat sheets provide quick reference for the most commonly used and essential commands in operating systems, focusing on utilities that enhance productivity in terminal environments.

-- Command syntax and usage
-- Common use cases and examples
-- Tips and best practices
-- Additional resources for further learning

 ## Target Audience

-- Developers
-- System administrators
+- System administrators managing file systems
+- Developers working with directory structures
-- DevOps engineers
+- DevOps engineers automating workflows
-- Data scientists
-- Students and learners
+- IT professionals troubleshooting issues
+- Anyone using command-line interfaces